s-g-stavely/Talky/README.md

 put in tray
 make hotkey configurable
-make exiting via ctrl c better
+make exiting via ctrl c better if you run two copies at once get "hotkey already registerd", fail more gracefully

 it's maybe weird to be using winit when there's no GUI